ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-12-change-outlook-sender-mailbox-with-powershell-a-workaround.md

 ### Conclusion

-In this case we are using <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection" rel="noopener" target="_blank">reflection</a> (by calling InvokeMember()) .Normally we use this, for example, when we want to change private properties of an object.
+In this case we are using [reflection](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/reflection) (by calling InvokeMember()) .Normally we use this, for example, when we want to change private properties of an object.
 I’m not sure in this case why the “normal” way didn’t work but, at least, this can be used as a workaround for the future in case other similar cases appear.

 ### The whole function code

-You can get the whole function code from <a href="https://gist.github.com/ClaudioESSilva/dfaf1de2e5da88fca1e59f70edd7f4ae" rel="noopener" target="_blank">here</a>
+You can get the whole function code from [here](https://gist.github.com/ClaudioESSilva/dfaf1de2e5da88fca1e59f70edd7f4ae)

 ### A final curiosity